kaustubhhakim/atmodeller/docs/installation.rst

 To keep your fork in sync with the original repository---or to submit changes via pull requests---you can follow the instructions in the `GitHub documentation <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork>`_ on configuring a remote upstream.
 This setup allows you to fetch updates from the main repository and integrate them into your fork.

 To reduce the complexity of future merges, it is **strongly recommended to keep your fork's main branch closely aligned with the upstream repository**.
 Avoid letting your fork diverge significantly.
 Submit bug fix pull requests as soon as possible.
 New features can be submitted at any time, as long as they are self-contained and do not break any existing infrastructure.
-This strategy helps ensure a smoother integration process and minimizes maintenance burdens.
+This strategy helps ensure a smoother integration process and minimises maintenance burdens.

 .. note::